zotero/zoterobib/src/html/faq.md

 ### I'm getting an error trying to add an item.
 What do I do?

-Some sites have restrictions that prevent ZBib from working.
-If you're adding an item by URL, try pasting in a DOI, ISBN, or PMID instead, or enter the exact title into the search bar.
+Some sites have restrictions that prevent ZBib from working, or they're designed in such a way that a URL can't be used to retrieve a given page.
+Try a different site, or paste in a ISBN, DOI, or other identifier instead.

 In a pinch, you can always enter metadata manually, though that should rarely be necessary.